Qimei Shrine

 七美人塚-商累仁

-According to legend, during the Ming Dynasty, a group of pirates landed on the southern coast of Qimei Island while the island's men were out fishing, leaving only the elderly, weak, and women.
-Seven women were working in the nearby mountains (some say they were washing clothes by a well) when they unfortunately encountered an invasion by Japanese pirates.
-Refusing to be humiliated, they held hands and jumped into the well.
-Later, the villagers filled the well with soil, and seven lush Cinnamomum camphora trees grew from the site.
-In 1949, County Magistrate Liu Yanfu and General He Zhihao came to pay their respects.
-Moved by the story, General He composed a poem titled "Qimei Beauties," which was inscribed on a rock: "Qimei beauties, with the grace of white jade, embraced chastity and resisted the pirates, their noble souls forever resting in the fragrant trees, the spring above the well blooming with branches."
-The noble acts of the Qimei Beauties were then expanded and reconstructed into the "Qimei Beauties Chastity Park," attracting countless visitors each year for sightseeing and remembrance.
+According to legend, during the Ming Dynasty, a group of pirates landed on the southern coast of Qimei Island while the men were out fishing, leaving behind the elderly, women, and children.
+Seven women were busy farming on a nearby mountain (some say they were washing clothes by a well) when they unfortunately faced an attack by the Japanese pirates.
+Unwilling to be humiliated, they chose to jump into the well together.
+Afterward, the villagers filled in the well, and seven flourishing Phoebe trees grew in its place.
+In 1949, County Commissioner Liu Yanfu and General He Zhihao came to pay their respects, inspiring General He to compose a poem called "The Song of Seven Beautiful Women," which was inscribed on a rock.
+The poem says: "Seven beautiful women, of white jade's grace, embracing purity and rejecting the invaders, their noble spirits forever reside in the solitary fragrant trees, where spring blooms abundantly."
+The story of the chastity and heroism of the Seven Beautiful Women was later expanded and reconstructed into the "Seven Beautiful Women Chastity Park," attracting countless visitors each year to pay their respects and enjoy the scenery.

-Qimei People Mound Introduction
+Qimei Shrine Introduction

-According to legend, during the Ming Dynasty, a group of pirates landed on the southern coast of Qimei while the men on the island were out fishing, leaving only the elderly, weak, and women.
-Seven women were tending to their farms nearby (or washing clothes by a well, according to some accounts) when they unfortunately encountered an invasion by Japanese pirates.
-Unwilling to suffer humiliation, they chose to jump into a well together.
-Afterwards, the villagers filled the well with earth, and eventually, seven lush camphor trees grew in its place.
-In 1949, County Magistrate Liu Yanfu and General He Zhihao came to pay their respects.
-Moved by the event, General He wrote a poem titled "The Song of the Seven Beauties," which was engraved on a rock.
-The poem goes: “The seven beauties, graceful as white jade, embrace their integrity and resist the thieves; their heroic souls forever reside in the solitary fragrant trees, and in the spring above the well, blossoms fill the branches.”
-The story of the seven beauties' integrity was later expanded and constructed as the "Seven Beauties Chastity Park," which attracts countless visitors each year for sightseeing and remembrance.
+According to legend, during the Ming Dynasty, a group of pirates landed on the southern coast of Qimei.
+At that time, the men on the island had gone out to fish, leaving only the elderly, women, and children.
+Seven women were working in the nearby mountains (some say they were washing clothes by a well) when they were unfortunately attacked by the Japanese pirates.
+Unwilling to be humiliated, they chose to jump into the well together.
+Afterwards, the villagers filled the well with soil, and seven thriving cinnamon trees grew from it.
+In 1949, County Chief Liu Yanfu and General He Zhihao came to pay their respects.
+Moved by the story, General He composed a poem titled "Qimei Women" and inscribed it on a stone, which reads: "Qimei women, with skin as white as jade, embrace chastity and reject the pirates, their noble souls forever resting in the solitary fragrant trees, with spring blooming above the well."
+The righteous deeds of the Qimei women have led to the expansion and renovation of the "Qimei Women's Chastity Park," which attracts countless visitors each year for viewing and remembrance.

-Qimei People Mound Travel Information
+Qimei Shrine Travel Information

-Other Nearby Attractions: Qimei RenziDriftwood Water Fun (suspected to be closed)Qimei Ren TempleYueili Bay Recreation AreaMyna Art SpaceLiwan Recreation AreaQimei - XiaxiWu Fu Palace (Qimei)Wangfu StoneWangfu Stone
+Other Nearby Attractions: Qimei Visitor CenterDriftwood Water Recreation (suspected to have ceased operations)Qimei Ren's MoundYue Li Bay Recreation AreaWader Art SpaceLiwan Recreation AreaQimei - XiaxiangWu Fu Temple (Qimei)Wangfu StoneWangfu Stone

-Nearby Cuisine: Qimei Fishing Village Restaurant, Qimei TownshipCimei Vietnamese Pork Bone Noodle Soup [Qimei Township]
+Nearby Cuisine: Qimei Fishing Village Restaurant, Qimei TownshipCimei Vietnamese Pork Bone Noodle Soup【Qimei Township】

 Recommended Hotel Bookings